-TSTA 142nd House of Delegates Opening Ceremony April 24, 2021, 3:00 pm CT
+TSTA 143rd House of Delegates Opening Ceremony April 29, 2022, 2:30 pm CT

 Pledge of Allegiance

-Thought of the Day
+Thought of the Day & Moment of Silence

 Noel Candelaria is the Immediate Past President of the Texas State Teachers Association (TSTA), the state affiliate of the National Education Association (NEA).
 Prior to his election as TSTA President, Noel served three years as TSTA Vice President after a distinguished tenure as President of the Ysleta Teachers Association (YTA) in El Paso, Texas, where he worked as a Teacher’s Aide and Special Education Teacher in the Ysleta Independent School District (YISD), teaching subjects ranging from Algebra to World History.